 L – R: Sprog on the Tyne – taken at 38+5 and baby born 39 weeks at 7lb 11oz; Me, Him, the dog and a baby! – taken at 34+5 and baby born 36+4 at 4lb 8oz; Tattooed Tealady – taken at 40+5 and baby born 42 weeks at 8lb 8oz.

-Naturally given my own experience I absolutely advocate following any guidance from your midwife regarding additional scans etc, but equally until you know something is not right, there’s no point jumping to conclusions or assuming the worst.
+Naturally given my own experience I absolutely advocate following any guidance from your midwife regarding additional scans etc, but equally until you know something is not right with pregnancy bump shapes or sizes, there’s no point jumping to conclusions or assuming the worst.
 After weeks of believing my second baby would be another tiny one, I’m now looking forward to the birth of a healthy-sized little one – whilst remaining mindful that there are no guarantees!

-Are you surprised by the difference in bump size and shape here?
+Are you surprised by the difference in baby bump shapes and sizes here?